imuzumdar/covid-analysis/README.md

 ## Analysis Overview
 To characterize attitudes of the general public, I scraped Twitter data and performed some basic text mining to understand relevant sentiments with regard to the pandemic.
 I performed some text cleaning using regex expressions and then tokenized the tweets to remove stop words and create some simple visualizations.
-In this repo, you'll find a wordcloud I created, but I also plotted frequency charts for common sentiments of tweets and geolocation data to measure twitter activity related to covid-19 across the country.
+In this repo, you'll find a wordcloud I created and a frequency plot of common sentiments related to covid-19.
+In the future, I plan to analyze geolocation data to investigate Twitter activity related to covid-19 across the country.

 To measure the attitudes of physicians, I analyzed survey data collected from a tertiary hopstial.
 I then performed a variety of statistical analyses.
 I performed nonparametric tests with repeated measures to capture levels of agreement across different